lyran10/panorbit-assignment/README.md

 # Panorbit Task

+Instructions to run the code
+1. Download a zip file (You file find in the code button on the top right)
+2. Extract it in the path you wish
+3. open in the editor and run npm start

 ## Created using React, Redux toolkit, React-icons, React-router-dom and for styling Tailwind

 This is the main page with the accounts list, when clicked on any account it redirects to home page